Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Method

 \subsubsection{Intra-class Semantic Graph Loss.}

-In practice, we extract the intra-class semantic graphs from target sketch and synthesized sketch, respectively.
-These semantic graphs contain comprehensive knowledge between sketch and class-wise graph nodes space which represent the intra-class feature distribution.
-Furthermore, in the process of calculating graph nodes, the contribution of each semantic class is adaptively re-weighted.
-Consequently, we reinforce the supervision on these intra-class semantic graphs to restrain the generated sketch matching the feature distribution of the target domain.
-The IntrA-class Graph (IAG) loss is formulated as:
+In practice, we extract the intra-class semantic graphs from the target sketch and synthesized sketch, respectively.
+Then, we reinforce the supervision of these intra-class semantic graphs to restrain the generated sketch from matching the feature distribution of the target domain.
+The IntrA-class Semantic Graph (IASG) loss is formulated:

-where the $r \in $ denotes two types of intra-class semantic graphs.
+where the $r \in $ denotes two types of nodes of IASG represented by mean center and variance center.